walnuthq/madara-docs/docs/concepts/appchain.md

 ## Why use an Appchain

-It's not trivial to run and configure an Appchain, even with the help of Madara.
 What are the benefits of running an Appchain and why should you care?

-### Own chain, own rules
+### Your chain with your own rules

 Modern, major blockchains are secure.
 But they are typically expensive to use and have a lot of limitations.

-When you start an Appchain, you are mostly free of those limitations.
-You can set up your Appchain just the way you want, with your own rules, and optimize it especially for your specific use case.
+When you start an Appchain, you can have very different cost tradeoffs.
+You can optimize the Appchain to suit your specific performance requirements.

 The absolute minimum requirements for an Appchain are to run a single sequencer and nothing else.
 Such a chain may be useful for quick experimentation but includes zero security and is maximally centralized.
 But here again you are free to choose what you require.

-### Lifespan of an Appchain

-An Appchain is possibly very short-lived.
-For some use cases, they are spun up for a few minutes and then erased.
-One example could be a new Appchain for a single game of Tic-Tac-Toe.

-However, some Appchains also exist for years.
-Those are typically tweaked and customized to be very efficient for their use case.

 ## Settling transactions and security